chirino/mqtt-benchmark/custom-scenario.md

 ## Running a custom scenario from XML file

-Is it possible to run stomp-benchmark using scenarios defined in XML files providing the option `--scenario-file`
+Is it possible to run mqtt-benchmark using scenarios defined in XML files providing the option `--scenario-file`

 Also, to be able to display this scenario results using generic_report.html, you need to provide the option `--new-json`